Superconducting pairing correlations on a trapped-ion quantum computer

 \section{Acknowledgements}

 This work was made possible by a large group of people, and the authors would like to thank the entire Quantinuum team for their many contributions.
 We are grateful for helpful discussions with Immanuel Bloch, Harry Buhrman, David Amaro and Cristina Cirstoiu.
 E.G. acknowledges support by the Bavarian Ministry of Economic Affairs, Regional Development and Energy (StMWi) under project Bench-QC (DIK0425/01).
+At various points during the development of this work, Phasecraft's compact fermionic encoding, US patent no. 12020119 was used under license.
 Some of the matrix-product state simulations were run in compute resources of the National Energy Research Scientific Computing Center (NERSC), a Department of Energy Office of Science User Facility using NERSC award DDR-ERCAP0032628.
 All experiments were run on Quantinuum's Helios Quantum computer, powered by Honeywell. \\ \tocless